ECHO-2: A Large-Scale Distributed Rollout Framework for Cost-Efficient Reinforcement Learning: Cost-Efficient Distributed RL

-\sysname{} is built on a simple but underexploited observation: for modern LLM RL objectives, a small amount of policy delay is often practically tolerable, and can be traded for substantially better system efficiency.
-Prior asynchronous RL systems have shown that bounded policy lag can improve utilization by hiding execution variability~\cite{zheng2025prosperity,he2025history,zhong2025streamrl,fu2025areal} without harming training quality and model accuracy. \sysname{} takes this idea one step further: rather than treating staleness as an artifact to be minimized, we treat it as a first-class budget that makes distributed rollouts usable at low cost.
+Rollout workers differ in throughput and availability, and wide-area dissemination incurs non-negligible variable latency.
+Strict on-policy execution would force one side to idle, erasing the cost advantage of cheaper compute. \sysname{} instead exploits a known but underused observation: modern LLM RL objectives tolerate bounded policy lag without harming quality~\citep{zheng2025prosperity,he2025history,zhong2025streamrl,fu2025areal}.
+Rather than treating staleness as an artifact to minimize, we treat it as a \emph{first-class budget} that makes distributed rollouts usable.

-We adopt an asynchronous execution model in which rollout generation, policy dissemination, and training proceed concurrently.
-As a natural consequence, rollouts may be generated under a policy snapshot that lags behind the learner’s current parameters. \sysname{} explicitly bounds this lag: the learner may consume rollouts whose policy version is at most $S$ training steps older than the learner state, where $S$ is a user-specified staleness budget.
-In this paper, we recognize policy version updates after each training step, which includes two model updates.

-\sysname{} treats $S$ as a user-specified staleness budget, allowing the learner to consume rollouts that are up to $S$ staleness, and we only need to broadcast every $\kappa$ training step to preserve the outdated, as shown in \cref{fig:async_pipeline}.
-This bounded staleness creates temporal slack, decoupling the learner from a wide-area rollout pool.
-It turns a hard synchronization constraint into a resource provisioning problem: given a publication period $\kappa$ and a staleness budget $S$, how much aggregate rollout throughput is needed to keep the learner saturated? \cref{sec:overlap_condition} answers this question with an overlap condition that yields a simple capacity rule in terms of measurable quantities of training time, distributed overhead, rollouts required for a training step and rollout throughput $(T_{\text{train}}, T_{\text{bcast}}, R, \{\mu_i\})$, where $T_{\textbf{bcast}}$ includes communication latency and the model reload overhead.

-However, this overlap condition critically depends on how dissemination is realized in practice.
-In wide-area settings, snapshot delivery time may exhibit large tail latency, and a naive push-to-all strategy makes $T_{\text{bcast}}$ sensitive to the learner uplink and rollout worker downlink. \sysname{} therefore treats broadcast as an engineered primitive: workers forward snapshots upon receipt and begin generating rollouts immediately after local installation, reducing the learner-visible broadcast latency $T_{\text{bcast}}$ (details in \cref{sec:arch:p2p}).

-By making $T_{\text{bcast}}$ both \emph{measurable} and \emph{reducible}, we shrink the amount of temporal slack required to hide communication, and shift the main role of $S$ toward controlling the cost-quality trade-off rather than just masking network latency.
+Concretely, rollout generation, dissemination, and training proceed concurrently; the learner consumes rollouts whose policy version is at most $S$ steps stale (user-specified) and publishes a snapshot every $\kappa$ steps. \Cref{sec:overlap_condition} turns this into a provisioning question: given $(S,\kappa)$, what aggregate throughput keeps the learner saturated?
+The answer is a closed-form rule in the measurable quantities $(T_{\text{train}}, T_{\text{bcast}}, R, \{\mu_i\})$.
+Crucially, $T_{\text{bcast}}$ is itself reducible: \sysname{}'s peer-forwarding broadcast (\Cref{sec:arch:p2p}) lets workers relay snapshots and start generating immediately, so $S$ no longer merely masks network latency but controls the cost--quality trade-off.